This post may contain affiliate links. Please read ourย disclosure policy.

 Notes

-• You can prep the strawberry syrup up to 3 days in advance.
+• Prep the strawberry syrup up to 3 days in advance.

-• Store the prepared sangria in the refrigerator for up to 3 days.
+• Store leftover sangria in the fridge for up to 3 days.

 Nutrition